Close

 Just because you have a project plan doesn’t mean things will run smoothly on their own.
 It’s like setting a budget for yourself — having the budget doesn’t do anything if you don’t keep a close eye on how you’re managing your money.

-That’s why you need to monitor project progress to ensure things stay on track.
+That’s why you must monitor project progress to ensure things stay on track.
 You should evaluate your project against the KPIs you established in the planning stage.

 What should you do if your project feels like it’s strayed from the path or fallen prey to scope creep?
 Take a moment to reevaluate.
-You can decide if you need to realign things, or if your original plan needs to shift.
-That’s the great thing about monitoring — you have regular checkpoints to course correct.
+You can decide if you need to realign things or if your original plan needs to shift.
+That’s the great thing about monitoring — you have regular checkpoints to correct the course.

 The closing stage is about wrapping up loose ends.
 This includes: